ey92/notes/1101/1101notes.md

 	- e.g. "go to sleep"
 - learn function words early
 - count vs mass nouns

+## Language is Innate Hypothesis
+1. parents make mistakes (data is not consistent)
+2. data is unsystematic (parents don't teach part by part)
+	- e.g. vowels, then consonants, the morphemes, then phonology
+3. data is incomplete (can't observe everything)
+4. ungrammatical sentences are not normally corrected; correction seems to have little effect on the output
+	- parents are focused on meaning; don't focus on grammaticality
+	- correct pronunciation or word formation, but not grammar
+	- children seem to ignore/resist grammatical correction

+## Language is Learned Hypothesis
+- mothers and caretakers go out of their way to simplify language and shorten sentences for easier understanding
+- simplified vocabulary
+- systematic simplification of phonology, higher pitch
+- exaggerated intonation, short, simple sentences
+- Newport, Gleitman, Gleitman in 1977 published study saying that "mother talk" is not simpler than actual language
+	- progress towards fluency doesn't seem to be determined by mothering environment
+- normal acquisition passes through stages
+	- similar across languages
+1. basic biological noises (0-8 wks)
+2. social noises: cooing, laughing (8-20 wks)
+3. vocal play: considerable range, different ones on different days, as if practicing (20-30 wks)
+4. babbling: reduplication, variegated (25-50 wks)
+	- can tell questions from statements,
+5. intonation, fixed melody, speech-like (9-18 mo)
+	- begin to form words (12-18 mo)
+	- recognize words more words, but only able to produce a few consonants

+#### acquisition of phonology
+1. initial consonants develop first
+	- [p b k n f] d g m h
+2. vowels initially by end of the 2nd year
+3. consonants most problematic at age 4
+	- [ th, del, dzh, zh]

+#### errors in child language
+1. fricative consonants replaced by stops
+2. velar consonants replaced by alveolar consonants k -> t
+3. clusters avoided; difficult until 4 or 5
+4. dropping final consonants
+5. dropping unstressed syllables
+5. 'harmonizing' consonants:
+	- dog -> gog; water -> wawa

+- function listemes' meanings are the most abstract kind of meanings there are
+	- e.g. 'a', '-ing', 'some'
+- acquiring lexicon
+	- underextension is more unusual
+		- e.g. apple only for red apples
+	- over extension is more common
+		- e.g. usurp -> take

 ---
 ##### Prelim 1 content